epw/consensus/consensus.md

 ##### Strength of the Circle

-Once per session, when you would gain any amount of discord, your cabal intercepts the discord and spreads it among the members, effectively diluting it enough to dissipate it.
+Once per session, when you would gain any amount of Discord, your cabal intercepts the Discord and spreads it among the members, effectively diluting it enough to dissipate it.

 ##### Cult